az-digital/az-quickstart-pantheon/README.md

   // lando migrate-setup-from-pantheon  Runs migrate-setup-from-pantheon commands
 ```

-Then you will want to use lando to pull the site locally (Typically you'll want
+The next step is to use Lando to pull the destination site locally from the site that you created on Pantheon.
-to get the live db and files, and dev codebase.)
+(Typically you'll want to get the live db and files, and dev codebase.)
+If they do not yet exist on Pantheon,
+Feel free to enable those environments for your destination site now.

 ```
 lando pull -d live -f live -c none